 - Use your phone calculator to show the amount you are willing to pay if you cannot speak Chinese.
 You can also try using English-Chinese voice translator apps on your phone to communicate.

 - It’s often the case that there is an expected fee for illegal taxis.
 Ask your hotel how much it typically costs and use this number when negotiating the fee with the driver.
 However when you are traveling to a far distance, you should expect the fee to increase.

 - If the illegal taxi charges too much, find another illegal taxi.
 There are plenty of illegal cabs out there looking to make easy money.

 - Use Didi Chuxing – China’s equivalent of Uber and Lyft.
-This removes all the stress of finding a taxi and you will know how much you will pay upfront.
+If you’re willing to give it a try, the DiDi Chuxing app removes all the stress of finding a taxi and you will know how much you will pay upfront.
 But it requires having a local bank account to use.